jme45/aircraft_classification/README.md

 ## Approach
 This code uses transfer learning, as I wouldn't have the computational resources to train an entire computer vision model.
-It loads one of several model with pretrained weights, freezen the vast majority of the parameters and then merely trains the parameters in the final head or classifier layer.
+It loads one of several model with pretrained weights, freezes the vast majority of the parameters and then merely trains the parameters in the final head or classifier layer.

 ## Models available